Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 22 momme VS 25 momme

 Traditionally, 22 momme and 25 momme are used for curating silk bed sets, pillowcases, and other upholstery items.
-However, new blends consisting of 30 momme and higher are also slowly being used.
+However, new blends consisting of 30 momme and higher are also gradually being used.
 One thing to keep in mind is that the higher the momme, the higher the opacity of the fabric which leads to a softer feel, high color payoff, and longevity.
+Nonetheless, 22 to 25 momme is traditionally used in bedding.

 Is Thread Count Viable In Silk?

 No, absolutely not.
 If you come across a silk supplier/manufacturer who is using thread count as their silk reference, you should look elsewhere.
 It is likely that the merchant/supplier doesn’t have an understanding of their product or they are constituting cotton, viscose, or other composition to their product and claiming it as silk.
+If you want to know more in detail about thread count viability in silk, you can visit here.
 So how can you be careful in the silk market?

 Know what kind of silk you would want to use and for what purpose.
-For bedding and upholstery, mulberry silk is used.
+For bedding and upholstery, mulberry silk is the way to go.
 Please know that silk is classified on various factors as thread, strength, elasticity, cohesion, and breaking points.
 This is the time to not go cheap.
 No one would sell you pure silk for cheap.
-The finest quality of mulberry silk would naturally cost more than the adultered or mixed ones in the market.
+Undoubtedly the finest quality of mulberry silk would naturally cost more than the adultered or mixed ones in the market.

 Dyeing and processing of silk

 When you’re choosing silk for your bedding or your upholstery, you need to keep in mind that the silk material is going to be in contact with your skin for several hours straight.
-So it is crucial that you choose fabrics that are treated with utmost care and don’t involve any harmful adulterants for dyeing or processing which can be detrimental to your health.
+So it is crucial that the chosen fabrics are treated with utmost care and don’t involve any harmful adulterants for dyeing or processing which can be detrimental to health.
+Furthermore, the finishing of the silk is crucial for exceptional skin comfort .

 Finishing of Silk

 Just getting the right yarn quality is not enough.
-The quality of silk also depends on the way that it is produced.
-What is the finishing of the silk yarn, the weave, the warp/weft count, the dyes that are used, and other treatments.
+Evidently the quality of silk also depends on the way that it is made.
+Moreover, the finishing of the silk yarn, the weave, the warp/weft count, the dyes that are used, and other treatments.
 Our silk fabrics are carefully thought out and executed.
 They are made from the most supreme quality of yarns and treated with care for your comfort and durability.
 The final result is a smooth fabric with a rich colour payoff and just the right shine.
+The finished processed silk in woven in various yarns to process desirable fabric for bedspreads and upholstery needs.
+You can view more about silk in bedding and upholstery here.

 Please note that for some colors and thread densities, the silk yarn is first dyed before proceeding for weaving to maintain the right colour penetration and look.